 This article includes discussion of blepharospasm, cranial dystonia, and eyelid dystonia.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

-Blepharospasm is a form of focal dystonia manifested by involuntary eye closure due to contractions of orbicularis oculi.
-It is often misdiagnosed as “dry eyes” or “nervousness.”
-The author of this clinical article reviews the clinical features, pathogenesis, and treatment of blepharospasm, focusing on the use of botulinum toxin.
+Blepharospasm is a form of focal dystonia manifested by involuntary eye closure due to excessive contractions of the eyelids.
+In addition, contractions of orbicularis oculi (pretarsal, preseptal, and periorbital portions) adjacent muscles, including procerus and corrugator, as well as paranasal and other facial muscles may be involved.
+Blepharospasm is often misdiagnosed as “dry eyes” or “nervousness.”
+The author of this article reviews the clinical features, pathogenesis, and treatment of blepharospasm, focusing on the use of botulinum toxin.

 • Blepharospasm is a neurologic disorder classified as a focal dystonia.

 • In addition to involuntary contractions of the orbicularis oculi resulting in eye closure, most patients with blepharospasm also develop contractions of other facial muscles, jaw muscles (oromandibular dystonia), and many also have associated contractions of neck muscles causing abnormal head posture or tremor (cervical dystonia).

 • Botulinum toxin injection is the treatment of choice for blepharospasm and cranial-cervical dystonia.

 Historical note and terminology